mongoose-os-apps/huzzah-featherwing/README.md

 *   STMPE610 Resistive touchscreen driven by SPI
 *   MicroSD storage device driven by SPI

-The Huzzah32 plugs right into the TFT Featherwing for a compact device without the need for breadboards, dupont wires and the like.
+The Huzzah plugs right into the TFT Featherwing for a compact device without the need for breadboards, dupont wires and the like.
 It's really a great platform to showcase the power of Mongoose OS.

 ### Hardware: Observations

-The Huzzah32 uses its SPI bus to communicate with the touch sensor and the TFT screen.
+The Huzzah uses its SPI bus to communicate with the touch sensor and the TFT screen.
 Its `MOSI`, `MISO` and `SCLK` pins are shared with the other devices, and it selects which slave device to communicate with by means of three `CS` pins.